Lmillan123/tron-tvl-list/README.md

 * `homepage`[Required]: the home page of your Defi project.
 * `MarketCapLink`[Optional]: so your TVL can appear on Coinmarketcap or Coingecko. (https://coinmarketcap.com/currencies/#TOKEN or https://www.coingecko.com/en/coins/#TOKEN)

-* `url`[Required]: the url to get your specific Defi project's TVL, the result should be JSON format:
+* `url'[https://apilist.tronscan.org/api/tvl]: the url to get your specific Defi project's TVL, the result should be JSON format:
 ```
 {
     "tvl": 3298643126.37